sacredheartsc/selfhosted/README.md

 I don't have any strong opinions about Rocky vs Alma; at the time, I thought Rocky Linux had a cooler logo 😎

+All hosts run with with SELinux **enabled**.
+Often this required writing my own SELinux modules, but I made it work.

 I chose a RedHat-based distro for the first-class FreeIPA support.

 ### FreeIPA